Police probe into Pratyusha Banerjee's death is on right track, feels HC

-The Bombay High Court has put on hold the petition from Pratyusha’s parents to transfer the probe to the Crime Branch
+The Bombay High Court has put on hold the petition from Pratyusha Banerjee's parents to transfer the probe in the high-profile case to the Crime Branch

 Contrary to the allegations made by Pratyusha Banerjee’s parents, the Bombay High Court found the police had made satisfactory progress in its investigation into the TV actress’ death.

 Pratyusha’s mother Shoma Banerjee had approached the court with a request to have the probe transferred to the Crime Branch, alleging that the Bangur Nagar police were not doing the job properly.
 The HC has not rejected this application but has kept it on hold till May 5, when it will once again review the progress in the police probe.